jprevc/news_crawlers/README.md

 ### Email configuration

-Next, you should configure email notification.
-This project uses gmail's SMTP server to send emails, and requires your account credentials.

 Visit https://myaccount.google.com/apppasswords and generate a new app password for your account.

 After the password has been generated, scraper program will need to access it through environment variables.